 Jackie Chan once said that being true to himself was the most important attitude that led him to the spotlight as a superstar.
 He became a household name, People just loved everything he did in movies.
 Fans adored his action-comedy acting skills.

-Back in the era of 1970s, the Chinese film industry was pervasively dominated by a distinctive aura of Bruce Lee aka the Father of Martial Art.
+Back in the era of 1970s, the Chinese film industry was pervasively dominated by the distinctive aura of Bruce Lee aka the Father of Martial Art.
 At that time, Chan doubted if he could stand a chance as an actor in the cinematic world of China that was so awe-struck by the formidable Lee.
 As a matter of fact, the film industry heavily leaned on Lee’s movies.
-He was an incredible martial-art action hero, hailed as a world phenomenon at that time.
+He was an incredible martial arts action hero, hailed as a world phenomenon at that time.
 Overshadowing his aura was next to impossible.

 Somehow Jackie got a cameo appearance with Lee in the then-blockbuster, ENTER THE DRAGON.